 'My grades are slipping but I don't know how to address it'

 'I can't be bothered to shower regularly and look after myself the way I did before'

 If you can relate to any of the above, firstly don't worry.
-The first step is recognising that something is 'off' and then taking the first step towards talking about it and addressing it.
+The first step is recognising that something is 'off' and then taking the first step towards talking about it.